james2m/canard/README.md

     end

 You can also re-use abilities defined for one role in another.
 This allows you to 'inherit' abilities without having to assign all of the roles to the user.
-To do this, pass a list of role names to the includes_abilities_of method
+To do this, pass a list of role names to the includes_abilities_of method:

     Canard::Abilities.for(:writer) do